top of page

 True sustainability begins with cultural survival.

-We propose an alternative development plan grounded by a different premise: that St. John is not an empty space to be optimized, but a living place—rich with memory, identity, and responsibility.
+We propose an alternative development plan grounded by a different premise: that St. John is not a blank space to be optimized, but a living place—rich in memory, identity, and responsibility.

 Drawing from the research and cultural framework articulated in local architect Kurt G. Marsh, Jr.'s So We Live: Within Place, and Without Space, this vision shifts the location of a proposed Coral Bay development and centers local knowledge, cultural continuity, and collective stewardship as the foundation for sustainable progress.